Terrabrasilis/terrabrasilis-deter-sync-amz/client-api/php-client/README.md

 Example of the crontab fragment:
 ```
-# Tasks to syncronize and check state of the last syncronize for DETER-B project
+# Tasks to syncronize and check state of the last syncronize for deter_amazonia_nb project
 45 23 * * * /usr/bin/php /your/instalation/path/index.php
 10 0 * * * /usr/bin/php /your/instalation/path/checkStatus.php
 ```